Israel deploys heavy police presence ahead of contentious Jerusalem march

 Each year, thousands of Israeli nationalists participate in the march, waving blue and white Israeli flags and singing songs.
 But in some cases, protesters chant anti-Arab slogans as they pass by Palestinian onlookers and businesses.

 Israel’s national security minister, far-right politician Itamar Ben-Gvir, has joined the march in past years.
-It was not known whether he would join this year, his first as a Cabinet minister.
+His office said he would join the march later Thursday, his first time participating as a Cabinet minister.

 On Wednesday, Gaza’s ruling Hamas militant group called on Palestinians to oppose the parade.